 - Preparation time (e.g., short week game?)

 Our graders will then watch each game, analyze it, and provide a final score in each of the categories listed above on a 0-10 scale, with 10 being best.
-The score in each of the 5 categories we grade will be added together, and that total will be divided by 5, and the resulting score will be the head coach’s Head Coach Rating (“HCR”) for that particular game.
+The score in each of the five categories we grade will be added together, and that total will be divided by five.
+The resulting score will be the head coach’s Head Coach Ranking (“HCR”) for that particular game.

 Our graders do not grade a head coach’s ability to motivate his team, nor do we grade player execution.
 The focus of our grading process is a head coach’s judgment and decision-making ability during a game.